emapop/budgety/README.md

 # budgety
 Budget App is an app designed for calculating revenues.
 It is made entirely with HTML CSS Javascript and vanilla js.
-Have a nice time :)
+Have a gooood day :)